IFS and Polyvagal Theory: Healing Through Compassionate Connection™ - 6 CEUs

 - "This was excellent and I appreciated every minute of it." - JH, LPC, LMHC

-- Counselors: The Knowledge Tree has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 7153.
+- COUNSELORS: The Knowledge Tree has been approved by the National Board for Certified Counselors (NBCC) as an Approved Continuing Education Provider (ACEP), ACEP No. 7153.
 Programs that do not qualify for NBCC credit are clearly identified.
 The Knowledge Tree is solely responsible for all aspects of the programs.
-This workshop is also approved for 6 Core CE hours through LPCA of GA, approval #2022-02-08-814MLW.

 To view our various workshop policies, including our multi-workshop discount & refund policy, please click here.